This algorithm is called MA for short. There are no MA algorithms shipped out of the box with the Masking Engine. An MA algorithm needs to be created.

 Add additional unique and not already loaded values to the algorithm.

 The Mapping algorithm requires memory to load the lookup values when the masking job starts.
 For large pool sizes, it is required to increase the Min/Max Memory settings in the Job Configuration.
-The size required depends on the lengths of the data in the lookup and number of distinct lookup values.
+The size required depends on the lengths of the data in the lookup and the number of distinct lookup values.

 As a ballpark figure, set max to 1 GB + 1 GB per 3 million rows and min 1-2 GB below the max value.
 It might be required to add more memory to cater for larger data objects and multiple masked columns.